alexandrainst/danlp/docs/models/pos.md

 ![](../imgs/postag_eksempel.gif)

-##### 🔧 Flair
+##### 🔧 Flair {#flair}

 This project provides a trained part of speech tagging model for Danish using the [Flair](<https://github.com/flairNLP/flair>) framework from Zalando, based on the paper [Akbik et. al (2018)](<https://alanakbik.github.io/papers/coling2018.pdf>).
-The model is trained using the data [Danish Dependency Treebank](<https://github.com/alexandrainst/danlp/blob/master/docs/datasets.md#danish-dependency-treebank-dane>)  and by using FastText word embeddings and Flair contextual word embeddings trained in this project on data from Wikipedia and EuroParl corpus, see [here](<https://github.com/alexandrainst/danlp/blob/master/docs/models/embeddings.md>).
+The model is trained using the data [Danish Dependency Treebank](../datasets.md#dane)  and by using FastText word embeddings and Flair contextual word embeddings trained in this project on data from Wikipedia and EuroParl corpus, see [here](embeddings.md).

 The code for training can be found on Flairs GitHub, and the following parameters are set:
 `learning_rate=1`, `mini_batch_size=32`, `max_epochs=150`, `hidden_size=256`.